-This summer is in full swing and you definitely want to get out of everyday life and explore new places.
-If you are planning a holiday or vacation in Latvia, we recommend you get acquainted with these places.
+This summer is in full swing, and you want to get out of everyday life and explore new places.
+If you plan a holiday or vacation in Latvia, we recommend getting acquainted with these places.
 You will probably find some of these places a novelty.

-The manor is located near Vēdzele (or Kukšupe), 22 kilometres from Tukums and 10 kilometres from Kandava.
+The manor is located near Vēdzele (or Kukšupe), 22 kilometers from Tukums and 10 kilometers from Kandava.
 The manor is considered to be an outstanding example of Latvian manor architecture.
 An unforgettable manor atmosphere!

 A short but beautiful walk is guaranteed.
 If you are in Latgale, remember to stop here; there is a foot-bridge trail about 800 meters long, along which you can see the landscape of the raised bog, Lake Teirumnieki, and the vegetation of the bog.

-By visiting the ceramist’s workshop located in the Rēzekne region, you can admire the shelves filled with a variety of vases, pots, and other ceramics.
-The master is not looking to create contemporary ceramics, as he believes that due to fascination with the new and modern, traditions might disappear.
+By visiting the ceramist’s workshop in the Rēzekne region, you can admire the shelves filled with various vases, pots, and other ceramics.
+The master is not looking to create contemporary ceramics, as he believes that traditions might disappear due to fascination with the new and modern.

-The meadow trail leads to the bird-watching tower and to the dune adjacent to the meadows.
-There are about 600 species in the wide area, including 37 very rare and endangered species in both Latvia and other European countries.
-You can see coastal meadows with lagoons and reeds from the tower as well.
+The meadow trail leads to the bird-watching tower and the dune adjacent to the meadows.
+There are about 600 species in the wide area, including 37 very rare and endangered species in Latvia and other European countries.
+You can also see coastal meadows with lagoons and reeds from the tower.

-The castle mound is a good place for leisurely walks and bike rides for two or with family, as well as for history lovers.
+A castle mound is a good place for leisurely walks and bike rides for two or with family, as well as for history lovers.
 The walking area is quiet and surrounded by forest.
-By following the trails and directions, it is possible to see each of the castle mound objects (the sanatorium, amphitheatre, and Priesterkalns) and to reach the picnic area at the foot of the river.
+By following the trails and directions, it is possible to see each castle mound object (the sanatorium, amphitheater, and Priesterkalns) and reach the picnic area at the foot of the river.

-If you plan to go to Valka, then we invite you to go to Vijciems cone kiln.
-Those who are interested can get acquainted with the historical and traditional cone kiln, see the cone-drying equipment, and hear stories related to over-100-year-old traditions.
+If you plan to go to Valka, we invite you to Vijciems cone kiln.
+Those interested can get acquainted with the historical and traditional cone kiln, see the cone-drying equipment, and hear stories related to over-100-year-old traditions.